hmeirelles0/AnYges-cadastro/README.md

 ## HOW DOES IT WORK?

   Receives info submitted by the user through an intuitive form sign up interface and processes this information in a PHP script through Asynchronous Javascript and XML.
+Temporarily hosted by GitHub pages for the effects of display, only.

 ## WHAT DOES IT DO?